M-Ibrahim2/M-Ibrahim2/README.md

 # Heeey there!

-## Data Scientist
+## AI Engineer

 I'm Muhammad Ibrahim, the data scientist with experience in various projects.
-I have a strong background in machine learning, deep learning, computer vision, and natural language processing, data visualizations & pre-processing.
+I have a strong background in machine learning, deep learning, computer vision and natural language processing, data visualizations & pre-processing.

 ### Projects